 The finds were all registered and declared for import duties, after which some of the finds was auctioned off to the public.
 A large number of the porcelain belonging to James Keiller Jr. seems to have been given individual numbers and been supplied with a certificate.

 From the dining room decorations of the Keiller apartment, it appears as if large proportion of the recovered pieces was medium sized blue and white fruit dishes.
 Medium sized bowls are also common among the finds, as is a particular kind of deep dishes with no rim.
 Jars with strong lids, straight sides and their height equal to their diameter, were packed in nests - one inside the other - are also as common as hard to explain to their purpose.
-Teacups and saucers of 'eggshell thinness' are mentioned in early reports from the salvage operation, but the full total of undamaged tea sets that would earn their description as eggshell might be less than a few dozen.
+Teacups and saucers of 'eggshell thinness' are mentioned in early reports from the salvage operation, but the full total of undamaged tea sets that would earn their description as 'eggshell' could not have been many.
 The thinness and quality of the recovered tea sets in this cargo is still impressive.

 An article from the Swedish magazine Svenska Hem i Ord och Bilder, May 1921 edition, p.
-89-101 is a detailed, contemporary account of Alice and James Keiller's home as it looked in 1921.
+89-101 gives a detailed contemporary account of Alice and James Keiller's home as it looked in 1921.
 It details the collecting interest of the Keillers and how the porcelain from the salvaging of the East Indiaman Götheborg, had come to be utilized as a spectacularly defining home decoration.
 Mind numbingly massive and bordering to difficult to explain.

 But more than anything else it shows Alice and James Keiller as one of the foremost Chinese Porcelain Collectors of its time.
-A fact that has got little or no attention, in part we can assume from of a wish for privacy - which the article in Svenska Hem somehow contradicts - but mostly from a surprising lack of a proper catalogue.
+A fact that has got little or no attention.
 A lack that this text hope to somewhat begin to correct.
+In part we can assume from of a wish for privacy - which the article in Svenska Hem somehow contradicts - but mostly from a surprising lack of a proper catalogue. /p>

 Alice and James Keiller city residence in 1921